rafaelcmonteiro/trinoconnectorlib/README.md

 # This is our first library for trino.

-First of all, this library is made based on [Trino library](https://github.com/trinodb/trino-python-client).
+First of all, this library is made based on [Trino library](https://github.com/trinodb/trino-python-client), this will works only for Datalakes that don't need authentication.

 # Goal